ItsK1tty/w1tchdocs/docs/source/reference.rst

 network_get_host_of_this_script()
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Get ID of the player host of this script.
+Gets ID of the player host of this script.

 **Parameters:**